DE3P14/Dee_Transport_clouddevops/README.md

-This is a Clone Instance developed, after NCI IT team Deleted original machine.
-I have used Postgres as Backend
+This is Transport application which facilitates the passengers to book tickets I have used Postgres as Backend